Writing Chinese characters

 Order of strokes in Chinese characters

-Here is a rough guide to the order in which elements of Chinese characters are drawn.
+Here is a rough guide to the order of drawing Chinese characters.
 Strokes should be drawn in a particular order as this makes the completed character neater.
 In addition following the order helps avoid the possibility of smudging strokes.
 An important reason to learn the make-up of characters is that you need to count the number of strokes in order to look it up in a Chinese dictionary.
 These rules have exceptions, as all good rules have; in some cases you just have to learn the unique order for a particular character.
-In the examples we show the current stroke in blue (fading at the end of the stroke), strokes already painted are shown in brown and the strokes yet to be drawn are shown in outline.
+In the examples we show the current stroke in blue (fading at the end of the stroke), strokes already drawn are shown in brown and the strokes yet to be drawn are shown in outline.

 across then down